- Home

-NZDFI has a vision of creating 12 regional hardwood industries based on centralised processing operations supplied by growers in surrounding wood supply catchments.
-Work is well underway with partners in priority regions to develop cohesive, long-term plans.
+NZDFI has a vision of creating up to 12 regional hardwood industries based on centralised processing operations supplied by growers in surrounding wood supply catchments.
+Landowners, industry and local authorities in priority regions can work with NZDFI to develop cohesive, long-term plans.

-Work is underway in three regions to date: the Hawke's Bay, Wairarapa and Marlborough.
-They all generally have moderate winter temperatures and hot dry summers.
+NZDFI began by considereing Marlborough, Hawke's Bay, Wairarapa as its priority regions - regions with generally moderate winter temperatures and hot dry summers.
+Landowners in these regions are now actively planting durable eucalypts.
 Long-range climate predictions indicate summer droughts in these areas will become more frequent and intense.

 A recent study by Scion* provides a full analysis of the implications of a small or a medium-sized regional hardwood processing operation.
 A small-scale operation is estimated to require 50,000 cubic metres of logs per annum; a medium-scale operation requires 80,000 cubic metres of logs per annum.